PayNearMe

 3. Offering limited ways to pay

-5. Creating decision fatigue in bill pay
+5. Creating decision fatigue in the payment experience

 To learn more, contact us here or email sales@paynearme.com for more information.